-Fig. 12.9.
-Unfiltered, filtered and theoretical response against fiber length with 25 GHz modulation.
-(From [129], ©1997 IEE.
+Fig. 12.9 Unfiltered, filtered, and theoretical response against fiber length with 25 GHz modulation (From [129], © 1997 IEE.
 Reprinted with permission)

-2.5 km fiber length resolution.
+The signal power was also measured as the fiber length was varied.
+Standard nondispersion shifted single-mode fiber (Corning SMF-28) was available in roughly 2.5 km increment reels up to a total fiber length of 51.1 km.
+The modulation frequency was lowered to 25 GHz so that the power nulls given by (12.1) were separated by a large enough fiber distance to be resolved by the 2.5 km fiber length resolution.
 The measurements are shown in Fig. 12.9.
 The theoretical curve according to (12.1) is also shown.
-A value of $18 \text{ ps km}^{-1} \text{ nm}^{-1}$ was used for the dispersion parameter D in (12.1).
+A value of 18 ps km-1·nm was used for the dispersion parameter D in (12.1).
 Without the filter, there are five nulls over the 51 km fiber length range.
 With the filter, there are no frequency nulls over the entire fiber range.